There are five community management roles within Guild.

 The number of administrators you can have on an account is determined by your Guild Plan.

-Moderators have the same permissions as a group host.
+Moderators have the same permissions as group hosts.
 The difference is that they are not featured on the group information page.
 The number of moderators you can have on your account will be determined by your Guild Plan.
-Basic Plans don't have an option to add moderators.
+Basic Plans don't have the option to add moderators.

 The group authority will receive reports of inappropriate behaviour within the group via email.
 These include group conversations and group single messages.
-By default the group authority is assigned to the group host, but you change that by adding/removing anyone from your admin/host/moderator team.
+By default, the group authority is assigned to the group host, but you change that in the admin panel by adding/removing anyone from your admin/host/moderator team.